Avoid a New Year Financial Hangover

 - Review subscriptions and ask if you need them.

 - Set yourself a financial goal and make sure there are milestones along the way to keep you on track.
 Define the endpoint and the milestones you want to reach one by one, a bit like climbing a ladder.
-This is important when it comes to saving money for a wedding, holiday or new car and watching your savings mount up – just like it is when trying to lose weight pound by pound.
+This is true when it comes to saving money for a wedding, holiday or new car just like it is when trying to lose weight pound by pound.

 - Once you know where you are and where you want to be, decide on a budget you can live with that will help you achieve your goals.

 - Batch cook to save time and money.
-You save money on buying in bulk, but with the current high risk of Coronavirus, a quick meal in the freezer can help cut back on shopping trips.
+You save money on buying in bulk and a quick meal in the freezer can help cut back on shopping trips.

-- Weight and reaching your fitness goal may be on your New Year’s resolution list, but remember the gyms are closed and travelling to the beach or wild Welsh mountains are restricted.
-Fortunately, you can find free exercise apps and videos online, including the comparison website GetApp or take advice from the British Heart Foundation with their list of free sites.
+- Weight and reaching your fitness goal may be on your New Year’s resolution list.
+You can find free exercise apps and videos online, such as the British Heart Foundation.